zhermin/ADCS/README.md

 ├── /data                   // stores all KLA files and images from AXI │   ├── /new                // unpredicted lots
-│   └── /old                // predicted lots for backup and retraining │       ├── /backside       // test/trainval/unsorted folders should have folders for all 5 classes
+│   └── /old                // predicted lots for backup and retraining │       ├── /backside       // test/trainval/unsorted folders will have folders for all 5 classes
-│       │    ├── /test      // manually sorted images for testing to simulate new images │       │    ├── /trainval  // manually sorted images for training and validation
-│       │    └── /unsorted  // predicted images to be sorted into /trainval to avoid poor retraining │       │        ├── /aok
+│       │    ├── /test      // manually sorted images for model testing to simulate new images │       │    ├── /trainval  // manually sorted images for model training and validation │       │    └── /unsorted  // predicted images to be sorted into /trainval for future retraining │       │        ├── /aok
 │       │        ├── /chipping
 │       │        ├── /scratch
 │       │        ├── /stain
 │       │        └── /whitedot
-│       ├── /edgenormal     // test/trainval/unsorted folders should have folders for all 2 classes
+│       ├── /edgenormal     // test/trainval/unsorted folders will have folders for all 2 classes
 │       │    ├── /test
 │       │    ├── /trainval
 │       │    └── /unsorted
 │       │        ├── /aok
 │       │        └── /chipping
-│       ├── /frontside      // any frontside scans found will be backed up here │       └── /unclassified   // all other defect codes ignored, eg. edgetop (176) and wafer maps (172) │
+│       ├── /frontside      // any frontside scans found will be backed up here │       └── /unclassified   // all ignored defect codes, eg. edgetop (176) and wafer maps (172) │
 └── /ADCS                   // the Automatic Defect Classification System
     ├── /assets             // miscellaneous files